vedicsociety/platform/README.md

 ## Config

-* changed logic config loading: all parameters load from config.json, but platform check existing variables in os.env with prefix defined in json and redefine config values to os,env values in the presence of
+* changed logic config loading: all parameters load from config.json, but platform check existing variables in os.env with prefix defined in json and redefine config values to os.env values in the presence of; new env can be added to leaf level only (without "_" symbol)

 ## Handling